 People are coming and not coming to your church for a reason!
 Every day I talk to pastors who have their church services full of visitors.
 I also hear countless stories of how some visitors stay and later become members.
 On the same note I also hear how some visitors only come once and never come again.
 This leads me to understand people are searching for something that draws them beyond a one-time visit.
-It also leads me to understand people want to see something in a church that creates in them the passion to seek Christ daily, but what is it?
+It also leads me to understand what people want from church and creates in them the passion to seek Christ daily, but what is it?

 I believe the main motivation should be and is to have a deepening relationship with Jesus Christ.
 After all, that is why the Church exists, but what are people looking for that makes them want to attach their selves to a certain body of believers?
 What draws them back time and time again?